abhinavverma-sf/ai-assistant/README.md

 # ai-assistant
-AI Assistant for how to use case
+AI Assistant

+It requires SSE api endpoint to function properly.
+Since stop feature is only supported for SSE endpoint